NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_android_app_DRAFT.md

 3. Install the stable toolchain of Rust
 4. Install Rust targets for Android
 5. Install cargo-binstall to significantly speed up the next step
-6. Install xbuild from my fork using a prebuild binary
+6. Install xbuild from my fork using a prebuilt binary
 7. Create an app bundle with xbuild
 8. Sign the app bundle using jarsigner
 9. Upload the bundle to a GitHub release
 10. Prepare the Google Play Store service account secret
 11. Upload the bundle to Google Play Store

-Produced app bundles will contain libraries for the ABIs `arm64-v8a` and `armeabi-v7a`, which covers more than 90% of the devices currently supported by Android (see [Notes on mobile development with Bevy #2][note-mobile-bevy-2-abi-support] for more details).
+Produced app bundles will contain libraries for the ABIs `arm64-v8a` and `armeabi-v7a`, which cover more than 90% of the devices currently supported by Android (see [Notes on mobile development with Bevy #2][note-mobile-bevy-2-abi-support] for more details).

 ## Setting up the secrets